Overview (latest)

 based on the 'TDS/TDD' format originally created by Ocean Health Systems (see this wiki page and the TDD2canonical project).

-Note: Other alternative formats may be added in the future, depending on innovative impact, simplicity, popular demand or adoption rate.
+NOTE: Other alternative formats may be added in the future, depending on innovative impact, simplicity, popular demand or adoption rate.

 Current alternative formats might not be supported once they become obsolete or superseded by newer formats.